jclem/template-phoenix/README.md

 To start your Phoenix server:

-- Install dependencies with `mix deps.get`
 - Install npm dependencies with `npm -C assets ci`
-- Create and migrate your database with `mix ecto.setup`
+- Run `mix setup` to install and setup dependencies
 - Start Phoenix endpoint with `mix phx.server` or inside IEx with `iex -S mix phx.server`